LostPaw: Finding Lost Pets using a Contrastive Learning-based Transformer with Visual Input: Methodology

 \subsection{Dataset}

-To create the dataset used in this study, we obtained images of pets from adoption websites such as AdoptAPet \cite{adoptapet}.
-Each image was fed through the DETR model, and the resulting bounding boxes of pets were used to crop them from the image.
-For this study, we focused only on images of dogs, resulting in 31 860 pets being stored with an average of 2.47 images per pet (78 702 total images).
-The cropped images were then resized to fit a square of $384\times384$ pixels, and if the image was not wide or tall enough, the missing area was filled with black.
-Each image was then augmented twice using a pre-trained AutoAugment model, which followed the policies CIFAR10, ImageNet, and SVHN.
-A test set was created by setting aside images extracted from 3595 pets, with a total of 8854 images.
-The augmented dataset contained 236 106 train images and 26 562 test images, which were used to train and evaluate the contrastive neural network model developed in this study.
+To create the dataset used in this study, we obtain images of pets from adoption websites such as AdoptAPet \cite{adoptapet}.
+Each image is fed through the DETR model, and the resulting bounding boxes of pets are used to crop them from the image.
+We focus only on images of dogs, resulting in $31,860$ pets being stored with an average of $2.47$ images per pet ($78,702$ total images).
+The cropped images are then resized to fit a square of $384\times384$ pixels, and if the image is not wide or tall enough, the missing area is filled with black.
+Each image is then augmented twice using a pre-trained AutoAugment model, which follows the policies CIFAR10, ImageNet, and SVHN.
+A test set is created by setting aside images extracted from $3595$ pets, totaling $8854$ images.
+The augmented dataset contained $236,106$ train images and $26,562$ test images, which are used to train and evaluate the contrastive neural network model developed in this study.
 For a schematic view of the data pipeline, see Figure~\ref{fig:data_pipeline}.

-To enable the use of our data for contrastive learning, we needed to further combine the images into pairs, forming a pairwise dataset.
-Each pair was labeled as either \textit{different} or \textit{same}, and contained two images of size $384\times384$.
-The pairwise dataset was compiled using a random number generator to select labels and images, and a seed value was used to ensure that the dataset is reproducible between runs.
+To enable the use of our data for contrastive learning, we need to further combine the images into pairs, forming a pairwise dataset.
+Each pair is labeled as either \textit{different} or \textit{same} and contains two images of size $384\times384$.
+The pairwise dataset is compiled using a random number generator to select labels and images, and a seed value is used to ensure that the dataset is reproducible between runs.

-To sample a pair during the dataset generation, we first chose whether the label is \textit{same} or \textit{different} based on a similarity probability.
-A value of 50\% was chosen for this probability in order to create an approximately equal number of the same and different pairs.
-By selecting pairs to be the same or different with equal probability, we ensured that the contrastive ViT model was exposed to a balanced set of training labels.
+To sample a pair during the dataset generation, we first choose whether the label is \textit{same} or \textit{different} based on a similarity probability.
+A value of 50\% is chosen for this probability to create an approximately equal number of the same and different pairs.
+By selecting pairs to be the same or different with equal probability, we ensure that the contrastive ViT model is exposed to a balanced set of training labels.
 This can help prevent the model from becoming biased towards one type of example or the other and improve the model's generalization performance on the held-out test set.